brunokoga/Montevideo/feats.md

 **Prerequisites:** Critical Focus, base attack bonus +13.

 **Benefit:** Whenever you score a critical hit against an opponent, the victim is permanently [deafened](glossary#_deafened).
 A successful [Fortitude](combat#_fortitude) save reduces the deafness to 1 round.
-The DC of this [Fortitude](combat#_fortitude save is equal to 10 + your base attack bonus.
+The DC of this [Fortitude](combat#_fortitude) save is equal to 10 + your base attack bonus.
 This feat has no effect on deaf creatures.
 This deafness can be cured by _heal, regeneration, remove deafness, _or a similar ability.

 **Special:** You can only apply the effects of one critical feat to a given critical hit unless you possess Critical Mastery.